moeyensj/atm/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/moeyensj/atm)](https://hub.docker.com/r/moeyensj/atm)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

+## Overview

+This is the main code repository that contains the ATM code.
+While this code can be used in a standalone fashion, please consider also downloading the atm_notebooks and atm_data repositories.

+The reference paper "ATM: An open-source tool for asteroid thermal modeling and its application to NEOWISE data" can be found at: https://doi.org/10.1016/j.icarus.2019.113575.

+The corresponding notebook repository with tutorial notebooks and notebooks that reproduce all the results in the reference paper can be found at: https://github.com/moeyensj/atm_notebooks.

+The data repository used for the reference paper can be found at: https://github.com/moeyensj/atm_data

 ## Installation

-The corresponding notebook repository can be found at: https://github.com/moeyensj/atm_notebooks

 We recommend installing the code along one of two installation paths: either a source code installation, or an installation via docker.